BrycenGit/stock-market/readme.md

 ## Description

-Stock X provides financial data in a clear easy to read format.
+Watch List provides financial data in a clear easy to read format.
 Powered by IEX Cloud, users can navigate easily to gain the latest information on companies of interest.
 All the data you need to know in a easy to read and search format.

 ## Setup/Installation Requirements

 - Download or clone project to your computer
-- Open project folder and add API Key
+- Open project folder and add API Key by following instructions below
+- Open terminal and navigate to the root directory of project
+- In terminal use command ```npm install```
+- Run ```npm run start```

 * API Key:
   - Visit https://iexcloud.io/